FLUPS -- a flexible and performant massively parallel Fourier transform library: Methodology

 \section{Methodology}

-An FFT-based approach is used in \flups to solve the Poisson equation $\lapl u = f$ through a convolution between the right-hand side $f$ and a pre-computed Green's function $G$, \be \nabla^2 u = f \Rightarrow u = G * f \eed The latter being performed as a point-wise multiplication in the spectral space: $\hat{u} = \hat{G} \cdot \hat{f}$.
-The choice of the Green's function $G$ as well as its spectral representation $\hat{G}$ depends on the boundary conditions (BCs) and the chosen regularization at the origin.
-Different types of 1D FFTs are used to comply with the required boundary conditions, which can be classified as either \emph{spectral} (such as periodic, even, or odd), or \emph{unbounded} (such as semi-unbounded and unbounded).
-We refer the reader to \cite{Chatelain:2010,Caprace:2021} for further details on the algorithms as well as the combination of unbounded and spectral directions.
+\revone{As an FFT-based approach, both the original and the proposed updated version of \flups,} solve the Poisson equation $\lapl u = f$ through a convolution between the right-hand side $f$ and a pre-computed Green's function $G$, \be \nabla^2 u = f \Rightarrow u = G * f \eed The latter being performed as a point-wise multiplication in the spectral space: $\hat{u} = \hat{G} \cdot \hat{f}$.
+The choice of the Green's function $G$ as well as its spectral representation $\hat{G}$ depends on the boundary conditions (BCs) and the chosen regularization at the origin. \revone{ The forward and backward multidimensional Fourier transform is performed through a succession of 1D FFTs, whose types are chosen to comply with the required boundary conditions (BC), as described in \Sect{sec_intro}.
+We refer the reader to \cite{Chatelain:2010,Caprace:2021} for further details on the algorithm as well as the combination of unbounded and spectral directions. }

 As already mentioned \flups has been designed for cell-centered data layout exclusively.
 To accommodate node-centered data layouts some parts of the algorithms have been generalized and/or rewritten.
 In \cref{sec2_point_convention} we first detail the notation regarding the length of the domain in order to handle the two proposed data layouts.
 Then in \sect{sec2_per_even_odd} we detail the choice of FFTs for the periodic, even, and odd boundary conditions, and in \sect{sec2_semi_unb} we finally detail the implementation of the \mbox{(semi-)unbounded} boundary condition.